librenms/librenms/doc/Developing/os/Test-Units.md

 After you have saved your test data, you should run `./scripts/pre-commit.php -p -u` verify they pass.

-If you would like to test the data for a specific OS, use `./scripts/pre-commit.php -p --os osname`.

-To run the full suite of tests enable db and snmpsim reliant tests: `./scripts/pre-commit.php --db --snmpsim -p -u`
+To run the full suite of tests enable database and snmpsim reliant tests: `./scripts/pre-commit.php --db --snmpsim -p -u`

+#### Specific OS

+`./scripts/pre-commit.php -p -o osname`

+#### Specific Module

+`./scripts/pre-commit.php -p -m modulename`

 ## Using snmpsim for testing